storj/storj/docs/design/link-sharing-service.md

 1. LetsEncrypt support for obtaining TLS certificates for the HTTPS server.
 2. Provide CLI support to `uplink` for generating a share URL.
+3. Obfuscate the share URL so that scope data isn't leaked.